vacu9708/Data-structure/Binary search tree/README.md

 	return crawler; // In order not to put a trash address to other nodes that have been visited.
 }

-void delete_node2(Node* crawler, int target) { // Does the same function as above but longer code
+void delete_node2(Node* crawler, int target) { // Makes the same result as above but longer code
 	Node* prev = crawler;
 	bool prev_left = false;
 	while (crawler != NULL) {